 Located just south of downtown San Antonio, Ruby City is a contemporary art center dedicated to providing a space for the city’s thriving creative community to experience works by both local and internationally acclaimed artists.
-Guests will be able to experience a selection of exciting contemporary works from the permanent collection— from Glenn Ligon’s Stranger in the Village #11 and Linda Pace’s Mirror Mirror to large-scale installations by artists such as Isaac Julien, Cornelia Parker and Do Ho Suh.
+Guests will be able to experience a selection of exciting contemporary works from the Linda Pace Foundation Collection— from Glenn Ligon’s Stranger in the Village #11 and Linda Pace’s Mirror Mirror to large-scale installations by artists such as Isaac Julien, Cornelia Parker and Do Ho Suh.

 See our FAQ for answers to common questions.